-11.9 General misbehaviour
+11.10 General misbehaviour

-- a) Socially unacceptable behaviour: Misbehaviour of a personal nature which is generally unacceptable by normal social standards, or a failure to comply with normally accepted standards of courtesy and chess etiquette; - b) Withdrawal from tournaments: Players withdrawing from a tournament without valid reason or without informing the tournament arbiter; - c) Dress code: In any top level tournament, players, delegations or teams must comply with a high standard dress code.
+- a) Courtesy & etiquette: Failure to comply with normally accepted standards of courtesy and chess etiquette. - Socially unacceptable behaviour: Misbehaviour of a personal nature which is generally unacceptable by normal social standards; - c) Withdrawal from tournaments: Players withdrawing from a tournament without valid reason or without informing the tournament arbiter; - d) Dress code: In any top level tournament, players, delegations or teams must comply with a high standard dress code.
 Delegations includes both a player's seconds and any other individual who the player allows to conduct business on behalf of the players.
-Players are responsible for the actions of acknowledged members of their delegations. - d) Acts of misbehaviour: All acts of misbehavior including but not limited to abusive, violent conduct in a disturbing, ugly or provocative manner, unjustified interference including disobedience with obstruction of the orderly conduct of any chess event within or outside of the venue(s), malicious alteration, damage or destruction of property or infliction of physical or mental harm on others; - e) Abuse and obscenity: Players must refrain from audible or visible obscenity, verbal, emotional or physical abuse toward any other player, tournament official or spectator; - f) Misconduct towards a Competition Official: Any person subject to this Code who acts improperly towards an Arbiter or other Competition Official or engages in misconduct towards an Arbiter or other Competition Official, in particular (but not limited to) unsporting behaviour, physical assault, verbal abuse or threatening behaviour; - g) Threats and Coercion: Any person who intimidates an Arbiter, Competition Official or Player with serious threats in order to influence their decision making and/or hinder them from acting; - h) Provoking the General Public: Any person subject to this Code who provokes the general public during a FIDE Competition; - i) Inciting Hatred or Violence: Any person subject to this Code who publicly incites others to violence or hatred - j) Attempt to Undermine Honour: Any person who attempts to undermine the honour of another person subject to this Code in any way, especially by using offensive language, gestures or signs; - k) Complicity in offences: Knowingly assisting, covering up or otherwise being complicit in any acts or omissions of the type described in this Code.
+Players are responsible for the actions of acknowledged members of their delegations. - e) Acts of misbehaviour: All acts of misbehavior including but not limited to abusive, violent conduct in a disturbing, ugly or provocative manner, unjustified interference including disobedience with obstruction of the orderly conduct of any chess event within or outside of the venue(s), malicious alteration, damage or destruction of property or infliction of physical or mental harm on others; - f) Abuse and obscenity: Players must refrain from audible or visible obscenity, verbal, emotional or physical abuse toward any other player, tournament official or spectator; - Misconduct towards a Competition Official: Any person subject to this Code who acts improperly towards an Arbiter, Judge or other Competition Official or engages in misconduct towards an Arbiter, Judge or other Competition Official, in particular unsporting behaviour, spitting and physical assault. - h) Threats and Coercion: Any person who intimidates an Arbiter, Judge, Competition Official or Player with serious threats in order to influence their decision making and/or hinder them from acting - i) Provoking the General Public: Any person subject to this Code who provokes the general public during a FIDE Competition - j) Inciting Hatred or Violence: Any person subject to this Code who publicly incites others to violence or hatred - k) Attempt to Undermine Honour: Any person who attempts to undermine the honour of another person subject to this Code in any way, especially by using offensive language, gestures or signs; - Complicity in offences: Knowingly assisting, covering up or otherwise being complicit in any acts or omissions of the type described in this Code;

-11.10 Other offences
+11.11 Other offences